caseyanderson/bukobot/makeit_pro-l_usage_doc.md

 </br>

 9. While moving the post-it note between the `nozzle` and `bed` pay attention to the amount of resistance opposing its movement.
 Some resistance is important but we should be able to easily move the post-it note.
-Use the knob on the right to change the `Offset distance`, increasing the number if the post-it note doesn't move and decreasing it if it moves without resistance.
-An offset of 1.66 seems to be a good distance
+Use the knob on the right to change the `Offset distance`, increasing the number if the post-it note doesn't move and decreasing it if it moves without resistance
 10. Click to exit `Nozzle distance` calibration.
 When the nozzle returns `home` you are ready to move to the next step